 • Double-Pane: Be extra careful not to spray directly at the seals between the panes.

 • Single-Pane: These are usually more fragile, so use the lowest pressure and keep further away.
 Pay close attention to the edges.
+Wood frames are especially vulnerable to water damage, such as swelling and rot, while aluminum frames are more resistant and can better withstand pressure washing.

 • Storm Windows: Their frames might be strong, but the seals could be weak.
 Use a gentler spray around the edges, or even take them off to clean them separately.